Top skills

 9. Organized Shopping – Stocking Up

 Buying in bulk is another way to be sure you don’t run out of anything if you can’t drive far to a store.
-That includes all types of medicines and supplies besides food.
+That includes all types of medicines and supplies.

 10. Flexibility Living In A Rural Area

-One of the most important skills you’ll need to develop is flexibility.
-While you may be used to having everything you need within easy reach, in a rural area you may need to go out of your way to get basic necessities.
+One of the key skills you’ll need to develop is flexibility.
+While you may be used to having everything you need within easy reach, in rural areas you may need to go out of your way to get necessities.
 This may mean driving to the nearest town for groceries or investing in some good cooking tools so you can prepare meals from scratch.

 Whatever the case, being flexible and adaptable will go a long way toward making rural living work for you.